Too Loud a Solitude: Plot summary

-The novel is narrated in the first person by Haňt'a, a reclusive man nearing retirement who has spent his life compacting wastepaper for recycling in a cellar in Prague.
+The novel is narrated in the first person by Haňťa, a reclusive man nearing retirement who has spent his life compacting wastepaper for recycling in a cellar in Prague.
 In addition to compacting butcher paper, wastepaper, and scraps, he also compacts banned books ordered to be destroyed.
 He stops his work to read and rescue books, and over the thirty-five years of his career, has gained an encyclopedic literary knowledge and filled his home with over two tons of books.
 He has a particular penchant for works of philosophy and religion.
 Moreover, he works incredibly slowly as he wraps each bale of paper with reproductions of classic European artworks, and places at the center of every bale a rare book.

-Haňt'a considers these bales to be works of art and hopes upon retiring to buy his hydraulic press, just as his beloved uncle bought a railroad signal tower and a locomotive when he retired from working on the railroad.
+Haňťa considers these bales to be works of art and hopes upon retiring to buy his hydraulic press, just as his beloved uncle bought a railroad signal tower and a locomotive when he retired from working on the railroad.
 His uncle now gives rides on the train to local children and his friends.
-Haňt'a similarly dreams of creating one bale a day once he retires.
+Haňťa similarly dreams of creating one bale a day once he retires.
 Each bale will be a true work of art, and after one year, he will invite people to view the bales in an exhibition and help visitors create their own bales.